 Something tells me she won’t do that, which I can understand.
 I mean The Plaza more than tripled her rate and is acting as if it did her a favor.
 Besides, what if the tables were turned?
 What if Baghdadi has purchased a nonrefundable Internet rate and a week later had discovered that she didn’t have enough money to cover the hotel bill?
 Would it allow her to cancel, with no penalties?
 (As far as I can tell, the original reservation was cancelable, but what if it wasn’t?)

 I am willing to take this to Booking.com and to The Plaza.
 But I don’t know if I should.
-After all, we now know that this is a rate error — a price The Plaza never meant to post online.
+After all, we now know that this is a rate error — a price The Plaza never meant to post online, but it is not the first time that they made a rate error.
 Is it right for me to help a customer take advantage of a price that might not be right?

 On the other hand, a deal’s a deal.
 Shouldn’t a company honor the price it quotes?